kalashnikxvxiii-collab/StegVault/wiki/Home.md

 ## What is StegVault?

 StegVault is a secure password manager that uses steganography to hide encrypted passwords within ordinary images.
-It combines modern cryptography (XChaCha20-Poly1305 + Argon2id) with LSB steganography to create a portable, zero-knowledge backup system.
+It combines modern cryptography (XChaCha20-Poly1305 + Argon2id) with dual steganography (PNG LSB + JPEG DCT) to create a portable, zero-knowledge backup system.

 ## Quick Links